shumnh/Uptimex/README.md

 ## What is UptimeX?

 Imagine you own a website and want to make sure it's always online.
 Instead of trusting one company to monitor it, UptimeX uses a network of independent people (called "validators") around the world to check your website.
-When they confirm your site is working, they get paid in SOL cryptocurrency automatically.
+When they confirm your site is working, they get paid in SOL cryptocurrency automatically .

 **For Website Owners:**
 - Add your websites to be monitored 24/7